-The Himalayan Kingdom of Bhutan is about 25,000 feet above sea level, its mountains hiding it from the rest of the world, shrouded in legend and myth—its supernatural beings, ancient monasteries and fortresses amidst a breathless sight.
-Nestled in the lap of the Himalayas, Bhutan offers spectacular mountain views, immense scenic beauty and a unique culture.
-Beautiful Buddhist monasteries, carved wooden houses and the fine crafts of Bhutan are some of the major attraction for the tourist in Bhutan.
-A land with a tolerant people, vibrant and orthodox culture, Bhutan is often referred to as the ‘living museum’ of the world.
+Bhutan is a land of legendary and mythical beauty, with ancient monasteries and fortresses nestled in the Himalayan mountains.
+It offers breathtaking mountain views and a unique culture.
+The Buddhist monasteries, carved wooden houses, and fine crafts of Bhutan are some of the major attractions for tourists.
+Bhutan is known for its tolerant people and vibrant, traditional culture, and is often referred to as the "living museum" of the world.

 Bhutan Travel Information and Destination Guide

-Bhutan is blessed with lush forests and stunning mountains sheltering a rich variety of flora and fauna.
-It has peaceful and calm environment that reflects the simple lives of the Bhutanese people.
-Tourism in Bhutan began on a limited basis since 1970.
-The world then became aware of the enchanting land of Bhutan with its rare and striking scenic beauty.
-Tour to Bhutan includes visits to old forts, palaces, monasteries, farm houses and the National museum.
+Bhutan is a beautiful country with lush forests, stunning mountains, and a rich variety of flora and fauna.
+It has a peaceful and calm environment that reflects the simple way of life of the Bhutanese people.
+Tourism in Bhutan began on a limited basis in 1970 and has since gained worldwide recognition for its rare and striking natural beauty.
+Touring Bhutan includes visits to old forts, palaces, monasteries, farmhouses, and the National Museum.

-While the Bhutanese are free to travel abroad, Bhutan is often perceived as being inaccessible to foreigners.
-This perception may be due to the widespread belief that Bhutan has set limits on tourist visas, the high tourist tariff and the requirement to go on packaged tours seem to create this impression.
-The minimum daily tariff is set by the Department of Tourism of Bhutan and can not be negotiated.
-These rates can be higher, depending on the nature of services desired beyond the set entitlement.
-The rate is the same for both cultural tours and treks.
-Photography in some of the Monasteries & Dzongs is not allowed in some monasteries and dzongs.
+While Bhutanese citizens are free to travel abroad, Bhutan is often perceived as being inaccessible to foreigners.
+This perception may be due to the widespread belief that Bhutan has set limits on tourist visas, the high tourist tariff, and the requirement to go on packaged tours.
+The minimum daily tariff for these tours is set by the Department of Tourism of Bhutan and cannot be negotiated.
+Photography is not allowed in some monasteries and dzongs.

-There are only two entry points to enter Bhutan.
-Mostly many travellers arrive by air at Paro, some arrive by road at Phuntsholing, which lies on the southern border with India.
-In either case, tourists have to fly in as well as fly out by the national carrier, Druk Air which has no interline agreements with other carriers.
-Therefore tourists need to arrange their own ticket to and from wherever they connect with Druk Air, as that is the only airline that flies into Bhutan.
-The flight from Kathmandu to Paro provides the most spectacular view of Himalayan vistas of any scheduled flight.
+There are only two entry points to Bhutan.
+Many travelers arrive by air at Paro, while some arrive by road at Phuntsholing on the southern border with India.
+The flight from Kathmandu to Paro (45 minutes) offers breathtaking views of the Himalayan mountains.
 Paro airport is less than two hours from Thimphu.
-The best way to journey by road is to start at Kathmandu.
+The best way to travel to Bhutan by road is to start in Kathmandu.

-Everybody except Indian citizens must apply for a visa at least 30 days in advance.
-Passport details is required to apply visa, a copy of passport is not really necessary.
-Though the visa itself costs a reasonable US$20 for 14 days but it will not be issued until you have paid bookings for a package tour to Bhutan and paid for it.
-The cost of these tours, which are organized by private companies, the cost is not negotiable as it is set by the government and is not negotiable.
-Druk Air, the national airline of Bhutan, does not issue tickets until they have received the visa clearance so all the travel arrangements must be made in advance.
-Guides are required for all tourist visa holders.
+Everyone except Indian citizens must apply for a visa at least 30 days in advance.
+A copy of your passport is required to apply for the visa, which costs a reasonable $40 for 14 days.
+However, the visa will not be issued until you have booked a package tour to Bhutan and paid for it.
+The cost of these tours, which are organized by private companies, is set by the government and is not negotiable.
+Druk Air, the national airline of Bhutan, does not issue tickets until they have received visa clearance, so all travel arrangements must be made in advance.
+Guides are required for all tourists with visas.

-The climate of Bhutan is variable from region to region.
-While it is tropical in the southern plains, in the central valleys one experiences cool winters and hot summers.
-On the other hand, in the Himalayas severe winters and cool summers are prevalent.
+The climate of Bhutan varies depending on the region.
+It is tropical in the southern plains, with cool winters and hot summers in the central valleys, and severe winters and cool summers in the Himalayas.